l-mccarthy/IntroToIM/finalProject/journal.md

       rect(this.posX, this.posY, this.width, this.height);
     }
 ```
 We chose the colour green for the selected step since that is the colour for a fully opened low-pass filter (highest frequency) and a step that is not selected is the colour for a fully closed low-pass filter (lowest frequency).
-* At the moment this is only for this first four steps but we will change this when we get the 6 LEDs on the breadboard, it is most important to know that this aspect is working correctly.
+At the moment this is only for this first four steps but we will change this when we get the 8 LEDs on the breadboard, it is most important to know that this aspect is working correctly.

-* Diagrams of what we have completed and we still need to do:
+We also ended this session with brainstorm diagrams of what we have completed and what we still need to do:

 ![Completed until now](https://user-images.githubusercontent.com/98512628/165952837-6918c979-b383-4e10-a143-b89bc5c759c1.png)